brianlam38/Sec-Cheatsheets/OSCP/OSCP_Process.md

 * Use a manual privilege escalation guide and follow each step to see if you can get any ideas to privesc.

+## Documenting Properly

+"Include full code with comments + screenshots + walk-through explanation how I built the code to fully exploit the machine like it was explained in the course videos."